BI-CTSICN/RFA_MARKUP/README.md

 A little cleanup may be needed, but seems generally pretty good.

-I have been using the Markdown previewer in the Atom text editor to view Markdown files.<br> It seems to want files given the suffix .md
+I have been using the Markdown previewer in the Atom text editor to view Markdown files.<br> There may be another Atom extension that was installed.
+It seems to want files given the suffix .md

 I installed the Markdown to PDF  converter in Atom